dseguy/php-error-messages/messages/can-only-flip-string-and-integer-values,-entry-skipped.rst

 In general, non-scalar values cannot be converted, and are skipped: this is the case of arrays.

-In particular, string or integer backed enumerations and stringeable objects are not converted to strings.
+In particular, string or integer backed enumerations and stringable objects are not converted to strings.
 This applies with or without strict_types.

 Example